-After Feb.
-24th, 2022 Japan underscored the potentially long-lasting impact of the war in Ukraine on the Indo-Pacific region in its 2022 defense white paper.
-Needless to say, Europe is very much affected by the invasion and has also implemented polices to deal with the aggression.
-The EBC believes this geo-political situation requires deepened cooperation among like-minded countries.
-Closer to Japan we have rising tensions with Chinese announcements in relation to Taiwan.
-We believe that Japan and Europe need to show the same resilience and support as shown to Ukraine.
+Since the onset of the Ukraine conflict in February 2022, Japan has emphasized the enduring implications of the war on the Indo-Pacific region, as highlighted in its 2022 defence white paper.
+Europe, significantly affected by the invasion, has also implemented policies to address the aggression.
+The European Business Council (EBC) believes this geopolitical situation necessitates deepened cooperation among like-minded countries.
+Closer to Japan, rising tensions due to Chinese announcements regarding Taiwan underscore the need for Japan and Europe to demonstrate the same resilience and support as shown to Ukraine.
 Any threat to a free Indo-Pacific must be taken seriously.

-The emergence of state expansionism and increased uncertainly in certain parts of the world including the east Asian region combined with shift in US foreign policy observed the last few years to focus more on the US mainland have changed the security environment for Japan.
-Furthermore, the terrorist threat and asymmetric warfare are growing in gravity, while the importance of the new security domains such as Cyber and Space are rapidly emerging in addition to the traditional domains of Land, Sea and Air.
-Thus, national security can no longer be addressed and understood only from a traditional geopolitical perspective and are difficult to be solved by individual countries.
+The emergence of state expansionism and increased uncertainty in various parts of the world, including the East Asian region, combined with a shift in U.S. foreign policy focusing more on the U.S. mainland, have altered the security environment for Japan.
+Furthermore, the growing gravity of terrorist threats and asymmetric warfare, along with the rapid emergence of new security domains such as cyber and space, in addition to the traditional domains of land, sea, and air, indicate that national security can no longer be addressed solely from a traditional geopolitical perspective and is difficult to be solved by individual countries.

-Under the circumstances, while keeping Japan-US alliance as the fundamental and the crucial part of Japanese national security strategy, Japan is facing an increasing need for international cooperation and is trying to position itself within a broader global security relationship with its focus on enhancing the bilateral defence cooperation.
-Specifically, Japan has enhanced bilateral defence relationships from traditional exchanges to deeper cooperation in a phased manner by appropriately combining various means including joint exercises and capacity building assistance, defence equipment and technology cooperation.
-Joint exercises between Japan and EU or between Japan and some Member States in the Indo-Pacific area reflect a shared vision for maintaining the rules-based international order.
-At the same time promotes maritime security in the region, protects the world’s maritime domain from all traditional as well as non-traditional threats and enhances prosperity through peaceful and stable oceans.
+Under these circumstances, while maintaining the Japan-U.S. alliance as the fundamental and crucial part of its national security strategy, Japan faces an increasing need for international cooperation and is positioning itself within a broader global security relationship, focusing on enhancing bilateral defence cooperation.
+Specifically, Japan has advanced bilateral defence relationships from traditional exchanges to deeper cooperation in a phased manner by appropriately combining various means, including joint exercises, capacity-building assistance, and defence equipment and technology cooperation.
+Joint exercises between Japan and the EU, or between Japan and some member states in the Indo-Pacific area, reflect a shared vision for maintaining the rules-based international order.
+At the same time, they promote maritime security in the region, protect the world’s maritime domain from all traditional as well as non-traditional threats, and enhance prosperity through peaceful and stable oceans.

-In terms of the defence equipment and technology collaboration, Europe has been playing a very important role as Japan’s one of the closest and oldest allies that shares universal values and playing a central role in working to address common challenges to global security.
-While remaining the main partner for Japan, the US cannot necessarily support Japan in all situations and stronger relationships with Europe in defense should positively contribute to cope with regional expansionism threats as additional deterrent.
-Closer cooperation with Europe in the defense field could also induce new opportunities in public procurement and foster collaboration between industries.
-Japan is planning to issue a new National Security Strategy, as well as release updates to the Medium-Term Defense Program and National Defense Program Guidelines by the end of this year (2022), providing further opportunities for international cooperation.
+In terms of defence equipment and technology collaboration, Europe has been playing a very important role as one of Japan’s closest and oldest allies that shares universal values and plays a central role in addressing common challenges to global security.
+While remaining the main partner for Japan, the U.S. cannot necessarily support Japan in all situations, and stronger relationships with Europe in defence should positively contribute to coping with regional expansionism threats as an additional deterrent.
+Closer cooperation with Europe in the defence field could also induce new opportunities in public procurement and foster collaboration between industries.

-The EBC welcomes this trend of enhancing the bilateral defence cooperation and expects the Government of Japan to pursue and more actively promote the defence equipment and technology aspect of the collaboration, which would open up a window for European companies to participate in the international co-development programs.
-Furthermore, the new policy implemented by the European Union to favour industrial cooperation in defense between Member States and open to third parties such as Japan under specific conditions, should be explored by Japanese Government as a new promising perspective.
+The EBC welcomes this trend of enhancing bilateral defence cooperation and expects the Government of Japan to pursue and more actively promote the defence equipment and technology aspect of the collaboration, which would open up a window for European companies to participate in international co-development programs.
+Furthermore, the new policy implemented by the European Union to favour industrial cooperation in defence between member states and open to third parties such as Japan under specific conditions should be explored by the Japanese government as a promising new perspective.

 Key issues and recommendations